dougmiller/theMetaCityArticles/013-lets-make-a-terrible-markdown-extension-pt1.5.md

 [TOC]

 Building and deploying extensions works well as a package.
-Here is how to do it in a reasonable way for the extension we are writing.
+Here is how to do it reasonably for the extension we are writing.

 ##Assumptions
 You are using a `virtulenv` that is specific to this project.
 Amongst all the the usual parts it brings `pip` which we will use to do the actual deploying.
 While `virtualenv` is not needed but it does keep this process much easier to keep straight.
 How and where you setup `virtualenv` is left as an exercise to the reader.
 Unless there is a compelling reason mine are usually stored in a dedicated directory `~/.virtualenvs` so as not to pollute the build or working directory.